leonormes/retry/README.md

 This code loops for as long as `attemp_count` is less than or equal to `max_tries` and the error is not fatal.
 There is a short delay between trying again.

-It is very specific to the retry policy.
+This implementation is very specific to this retry policy.
 You can now only use this function in certain cases, that being when you want to retry in constant intervals and a certain number of times.
 As I said earlier, there are a lot of places we call APIs and with the above approach they will all need their own implementation of this retry logic.
+Worse, if you wanted to make changes to they way you retry you would need to make changes in lots of places and adjust lots of tests.

-I decided to see if I could improve this and abstract the retry code out so that it could be reused.
-Is there are way to separate the retry logic and the code that calls the endpoint?
+We decided to see if we could improve this and abstract the retry code out so that it could be reused.
+Is there are way to separate the retry logic and the code that calls the endpoint.

-I spoke with a senior engineer at Tessian and he paired with me to create a solution that would be easily testable as well as encapsulated.

 ## Retry Policy - Strategy Pattern

 > Strategy is a behavioural design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 >

-In our example, the family of algorithms is different retry policies.
+In our example, the family of algorithms are different retry policies.

 When using design patterns you must program to an interface.
 This is where we started by designing an interface for the policies;